Entertainment industry during World War II: Germany

 Patriotism was evoked by the means of utilizing the German literature of the 19th century.
 The nation was already well-read on most of popular German writings of that period.
 It was the task of Nazi cinema to strategically target the population, in this case the German nation and convince them to visit theaters.
 The profit from the sales was ever-growing and came in handy for the means of mobilizing the nation.
-The profitability of the Nazi movie industry receive such a great demand that it operated all the way up until the end of the War,1945.
+The profitability of the Nazi movie industry receive such a great demand that it operated all the way up until the end of the war in 1945.
 One of the last movies directed during 1945 was Kolberg, which gained popularity due to the fact it contained the most convincing speeches for the viewers to keep fighting to the end.